 A warranty bond is a financial guarantee made by a builder to protect the owner of a construction project from defects in materials or workmanship that might arise after the project is completed.
-A warranty bond is sometimes called a maintenance bond.
+A warranty bond is also sometimes called a maintenance bond.

 Most of us are familiar with product warranties, in which the seller promises to fix a defect, as in a new car warranty, or promises to replace the product, as with a new appliance.
-These warranties are essentially backed by the desire of the seller to maintain its reputation and goodwill of the business.
+These warranties are essentially backed by the desire of the seller to maintain the reputation and goodwill of the business.

 Three Parties to a Warranty Bond Arrangement